Awards

 Adara Goldberg, PhD student, Clark University

-“Left in the West: Orphaned Holocaust survivors in Western Canada” and
+“Left in the West: Orphaned Holocaust survivors in Western Canada”

 Gary Smolyansky, MA student, York University